xJREB/mlops-example/README.md

 # MLOps Example

-Necessary steps to arrive at this example:
+Necessary steps to arrive at the solution:
 ```bash
 # copy requirements.txt and install the Python dependencies
 pip install -r requirements.txt